wlyra/pencil_tutorial/2-running-pencil.md

 		pc_start
 		pc_run

-The run should be fast, running one orbit every 5 minutes, approximately. `tail -F` the `streaming.o%j` file (substitute `%j` by the jobID) to monitor the evolution of the run.
+The run should be fast, running one orbit every few minutes. `tail -F` the `streaming.o%j` file (substitute `%j` by the jobID) to monitor the evolution of the run.